atbolsh/TransformerHomunculus/side_quests.md

 Competes with training:
- -- debug why big server crashes with 2 training notebooks
+ -- debug why big server crashes with 2 training notebooks -- move all docs into new doc folder
+ -- move all frameworks into new frameworks folder and make them work.

 Independent of training:
  -- move everything important into new clearn git repo